 The difference between daytime and nighttime temperatures, which can affect the speed of ripening and grape quality.
 Shifts can be considerable; parts of Napa Valley regularly experience a 40-degree difference.

 In bottle-fermented sparkling wines, a small amount of wine (usually mixed with sugar) that is added back to the bottle once the yeast sediment that collects in the neck of the bottle is disgorged.
 Also known as liqueur d'expedition.

 See Blind Tasting.

 Designates a sweet Champagne or sparkling wine.
-Doux is the sweetest level of Champagne.
-The scale, from driest to sweetest is: Brut Nature, Extra Brut, Brut, Extra-Dry, Sec, Demi-Sec and Doux.
+In Champagne, the scale from driest to sweetest is: Brut Nature, Extra Brut, Brut, Extra-Dry (or Extra-Sec), Dry (or Sec), Demi-Sec and Doux.

 An irrigation process associated with grapegrowing.
 Hoses with individual spouts for each vine deliver precise amounts of water, drop by drop.
 This saves water and allows grapegrowers to carefully control the water vines receive in dry areas.

 Having no perceptible taste of sugar.
 Most wine tasters begin to perceive sugar at levels of 0.5 percent to 0.7 percent.